 Focusing on international trade, South Korea has profiled itself as one of the most developed and influential countries in Asia.
 The country has entered into free trade agreements that cover many countries of the world, including an agreement with the EU in 2011.
 Since then, many customs and trade barriers have disappeared.
 The size and level of development makes the South Korean market attractive for Swedish companies in various industrial sectors.

-Potential for investments
+Potential for sales growth

 Tackle the competition